 Completing his St. Cloud fly-over, Lindbergh headed west toward Melrose - the city where his grandparents and father first settled in 1859.
 Lindbergh flew over Melrose and dropped a letter of greeting on the city of which his grandfather was one the village's most prominent citizen.

 The Melrose Beacon reported that..."Lindbergh circled the area about 1:20pm on August 25, 1927, hovering over the land homesteaded by his grandparents."

 August Lindbergh died in Little Falls, MN on October 15, 1893**.
-He was buried in Oakland Cemetery in Little Falls, Minn and years later he was reinterred in Oak Hill Cemetery in Melrose to be near his homestead.
-His widow, Louise, moved back to Melrose to live with her daughter, Linda Lindbergh Seal and her husband, Joseph Seal.
+He was buried in Oakland Cemetery in Little Falls, Minn.
+Sometime after his death, August Lindbergh was reinterred in Oak Hill Cemetery in Melrose, Minnesota - bringing him nearer to his family and the original Lindbergh homestead.

-Louise Lindbergh died at her daughters home on April 22, 1921.
-August and Louise Lindbergh and three of their young children - Lillian, Louisa & Victor - are buried in the Lindbergh Family Plot in Oak Hill Cemetery, Melrose, Stearns County, Minnesota.
+Louise Lindbergh died at her daughters and son-in-law's home on April 22, 1921.
+August and Louise Lindbergh and three of their young children - Lillian, Louisa & Victor - are buried in the Lindbergh Family Plot (West - B7) in Oak Hill Cemetery, Melrose, Stearns County, Minnesota.